samervin/samervin-manual-randomizers/ideas.md

     - Locations: Missions
     - Items: "Keys" to unlock levels/chapters; Trick types
     - Notes: This is only meaningful if missions can be replayed on a completed save file, which I believe is possible.
 I think secret tape/level unlocks are permanently gone once collected so those wouldn't be possible on a completed save file.
 THUG can likely be modded on PC similarly to THPS3, but I have not done so myself.
-- THPS 1+2
-    - Locations: Goal items; Goal completion, Level completion
-    - Items: "Keys" to unlock levels; Goal items; Trick types; Stats
-    - Notes: While you can reset story progress for custom skaters, the better approach is probably Speedrun mode, which allows you to do any regular level again in any order.
-You can limit yourself to 2 minutes at a time for individual goals.

 Open-ended matrix/spreadsheet games